GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 ---
-title: "Hands-on with Portals: seamless navigations on the Web"
+title: "Hands-on with Portals: seamless navigation on the Web"
 subhead: |
   Learn how to build good navigation UX with the Portals API.
 date: 2019-05-06